pimutils/vdirsyncer/docs/problems.rst

     pip install --user vdirsyncer

-This method has a major flaw though: Pip doesn't keep track of which files it installs.
+This method has a major flaw though: Pip doesn't keep track of the files it installs.
 Vdirsyncer's files would be located somewhere in ``~/.local/lib/python*``, but you can't possibly know which packages were installed as dependencies of vdirsyncer and which ones were not, should you